-We come to understand that prayer is responsiveness to the active, living presence of the Spirit; learn ancient contemplative practices; and discover how prayer is integrated into all of life and deepens our ability to discern God’s heart.
+We come to understand that prayer is responsiveness to the active, living presence of the Holy Spirit; learn ancient contemplative practices; and discover how prayer is integrated into all of life and deepens our ability to discern God’s will.

 “Living from the Heart offered me a safe and spacious place to explore my doubts, fears, and lack of spiritual answers.
 I didn’t end up with more answers, but what I received was so much more valuable.
 LFTH led me into a more authentic way of living that encompasses my whole being, enlarged my view of God, and deepened my awareness of the Sacred in me and all around me.
 LFTH was so much more than a course; it was a place of transformation.”